 One day, the Jade Emperor decided that every year in the calendar should be named after an animal and that the first twelve animals to reach the palace would find a place in this new calendar.
 To reach the Emperor’s palace, the animals had to cross a river.
 The Rat and the Cat were, at the time, best of friends.
 They decided to ride the Ox across the river together as they knew that this would have allowed them to get to the Emperor first.
 The Ox agreed but halfway through the river, the Cat slipped off the Ox—some say the Rat pushed him—and fell into the water.
 Once the Ox reached the shore, the Rat then jumped off him and ran towards the Emperor, finishing the race first.

-2020 is the year of the Rat, the animal that symbolizes wealth and good beginnings.
+2022 is the year of the Rabbit, the animal that symbolizes quiet confidence and strength.
 The celebrations for the Chinese New Year (Chun Jie) began on January 25 and entail an array of propitious traditions.
 Houses are adorned with red decorations and lanterns.
 New Year’s Eve dinner brings the family together and auspicious food, such as fish and dumplings, is served.
 Loud and bright fireworks are lit to banish the evil spirits and money in red envelopes are given to children to wish them good health and luck for the new year ahead.

 This year, the Palace Museum of the Forbidden City in Beijing presents Celebrating the Spring Festival in the Forbidden City.
 The exhibition presents artifacts such as the imperial calligraphies of the auspicious character fu (福), spirit tablets (shenzhu) to pray to the ancestors, displays of the imperial feast as described in the imperial culinary archives, and the objects needed for the Opening Brush Ceremony during which the Emperor wrote messages to invoke blessings for the new year.
 The splendidly made Heavenly and Longevity lanterns used to decorate the doors and porticos of the Forbidden City are also on display.
 Although the original lanterns stopped being used in 1822 because of the austerity imposed by Emperor Daoguang (r.
 1820-1850) and were consequently lost, the ones on display are historically accurate copies.